-The CiviliNation Board of Directors is comprised of three Directors.
+The 2016 CiviliNation Board of Directors is comprised of four Directors.
 The Board of Directors is responsible for establishing and continuously refining the organization's mission and purpose.
 It also monitores and strengthens CivilNation's programs, ensures the organization's legal and ethical integrity, and enhances its public standing.

 After law school, Andrea worked within the Legal Management Services division of the international professional services firm Ernst & Young, where she helped design, develop and implement comprehensive alternative dispute resolution systems for Fortune 500 companies.
 During her tenure at the firm, she served on the international team of a high-profile, politically sensitive investigatory review of World War II-era banking records for two international financial institutions and a U.S. state regulatory agency.
 Prior to founding CiviliNation, she ran her own boutique communications consultancy and also worked with national agencies, where her experience included legal and corporate communications, online communications and social media.

 Andrea lived in Pakistan, Madagascar, Germany and the United States while growing up and now resides in the United States.
 She is bilingual in English and German.